 Its recent regional success has prompted dozens of perusal requests for the script from theatres throughout North America.
 (Request a script here.)

-At least five regional productions will be announced for the 2017-18 season, including its Tennessee premiere at the Clarence Brown Theatre.
-The Midwest, Deep South and New England will also see the play in the coming year.
+The play will be seen at at least 11 cities around the U.S. in the 2017-18 season, including its Tennessee premiere at the Clarence Brown Theatre and the Washington, DC, premiere by Washington Stage Guild.
+The Midwest, Deep South, California and New England will also see the play in the coming year.

 Alabama Story — a humor-laced social-justice drama that’s a vest-pocket cousin to “To Kill a Mockingbird” — was a 2016 nominee for the Steinberg/American Theatre Critics Association New Play Award.
 Florida Studio Theatre artistic director Richard Hopkins, himself a Southerner, called Alabama Story “probably the best Southern play I’ve read in 10 or 20 years.”

 Alabama Story was the top-grossing original new play in the 50-year history of Pioneer Theatre Company.
 A second independent Equity production produced by Florida Studio Theatre played eight weeks in April and May 2016, in Sarasota, FL, marked the play’s Southern premiere, and was the top spring ticket-seller in the company’s history.
 (Here’s a review from the Sarasota Observer.)
 Its Midwest premiere was at Peninsula Players Theatre in Wisconsin in August 2016, when it became an audience favorite.
 In late August 2016 it had its New England premiere by Wellfleet Harbor Actors Theater on Cape Cod, where it earned rave reviews.